snagulap/philosophers/README.md

 To Run Philosophers

-1 - Copy and paste this in iTerm/Terminal git clone https://github.com/pasqualerossi/Philosophers.git && cd Philosophers && make
+1 - Copy and paste this in iTerm/Terminal git clone Philosophers && cd Philosophers && make

 2 - ./philo [number_of_philosophers] [time_to_die] [time_to_eat] [time_to_sleep] [number_of_times_each_philosopher_must_eat]